syu25/CSE312/README.md

 Users should be abel to friend or follow another user

-Users shouls be able to communicate to another user
+Users should be able to communicate to another user

 ## How to run